Objective

 Job security

-Importance of job security and stability in the short and long term.
+The importance of job security and a certain degree of stability in the short and long term.

-Importance of a high income that allows for financial comfort.
+The importance of a high income that allows one to be financially comfortable.

 Flexibility

-Importance of being able to arrange one's schedule and have flexibility in choosing one's work location (e.g. telecommuting).
+The importance of being able to arrange one's schedule and having flexibility in choosing one's place of work (e.g., teleworking).

 Comfort at work

-Importance of working in an environment that is comfortable and protected from the elements.
+Emphasis is placed on working in an environment that is comfortable and sheltered from the elements.

 Authority